shane-t/covid19-face-shields-mirror/README.md

 - [Printout for assembling face shields](pdf/how-to-assemble-face-shield.pdf) that you can include with shipments of unassembled face shields

 ### What to do with completed shields (Work in progress)

+- There are currently several efforts underway to coordinate how PPE is made and delivered, as well as validation of designs.
+The best recommendation is to contact [Covid Community Response](https://covidcommunityresponse.ie/) if you are unsure.

 #### Find out where they need to go: